 Ted Sallis first assigned to something called project Sulfer in which he created a serum that made people immune to all toxic biochemicals but it also turned them into monsters, this serum was called SO-2 and Ted used this serum to help make the super-Soldier Serum that created Captain America as part of project Gladiator.
-However, he was betrayed by his lover, Ellen Brandt, and Sallis had to flee from A.I.M. agents, who saw their potential of such a formula for their own evil ends.
-He injects himself with the serum, but after crashing in a swamp and apparently drowning is transformed into a swamp creature through a combination of his formula and, as later explained, magical forces extant in the area.
-Sallis' mind was apparently lost, although on rare occasions he could briefly return to consciousness within his monstrous form, and even to his human form such as when he fought Ben Grimm, who took the appropriation of his own nickname a little too personally.
+However, he was betrayed by his lover, Ellen Brandt, and Sallis had to flee from A.I.M. agents, who desired such a formula for their own evil ends.
+He injects himself with the serum, but after crashing in a swamp and apparently drowning, he is transformed into a swamp creature through a combination of his formula and, as later explained, magical forces existing in the area.
+Sallis's mind was lost, although, on rare occasions, he could briefly return to consciousness within his monstrous form and even to his human form, such as when he fought Ben Grimm, who took the appropriation of his own nickname a little too personally.

 Man-Thing was created by Stan Lee, Roy Thomas, Gerry Conway and Gray Morrow and first appeared in Savage Tales issue 1 (May 1971), just a few months before DC launched their counterpart to Man-Thing, the Swamp-Thing (which was published in July of 1971).

-For the most part, Man-Thing has been left alone, although there have always been unwary passersby who have stumbled across him, usually to their own destruction, if of course they aren't sucked into the Nexus of All Realities - or even deposited in the swamp by the nexus, as Howard the Duck was.
+For the most part, Man-Thing has been left alone.
+However, there have always been unwary passersby who have stumbled across him, usually to their own destruction, if of course they aren't sucked into the Nexus of All Realities - or even deposited in the swamp by the nexus, as Howard the Duck was.

 For a solitary creature, Man-Thing has been quite the team player; he's served time on The Defenders, The Legion of Monsters, The Thunderbolts, and The Daydreamers, where he helped Franklin Richards and Howard the Duck escape Black Tom Cassidy after the events of Onslaught.
 He is surprisingly good friends with Howard the Duck, Beverly Switzler, and Jennifer Kale.